I2SL/I2SL-Website/research/index.md

 {% capture text %}
 Event-based sensors register changes in intensity over time.
-Sensor readouts therefore measure the temporal derivative of the scene intensity without the computational overhead that would normally be necessary on video post-processing.
+Sensor readouts therefore measure the temporal derivative of the scene intensity without the need for video post-processing.
-These sensors are ideal for tracking tasks with low bandwidth and low latency constraints.
-We are developing information optimal object tracking algorithms for event-based sensors.
+Such features are particularly promising for tracking tasks with low bandwidth and low latency constraints.
+We are developing information-optimal object tracking algorithms for event-based sensors.

 {%
   include link.html